 ● Is it possible for passersby to easily stop in?

-Believe it or not, the businesses surrounding yours can have a profound effect on who visits your establishment and how successful you are.
+Believe it or not, the businesses surrounding yours can profoundly affect who visits your establishment and how successful you are.
 Consider the businesses surrounding a potential location and whether they’ll help or hurt your new spot.
 Cross shopping traffic from your neighboring tenants is important.

 The Economics of the Agreement

 Obviously, finances should be taken into consideration during the retail site selection process.
-This means looking at the value a certain property can offer in comparison to what other options might offer.
-Consider the factors listed here as well as the cost of utilities and the amount of maintenance you’ll be required to do.
+This means looking at the value a certain property can offer compared to what other options might offer.
+Consider the factors listed here and the cost of utilities, and the amount of maintenance you’ll be required to do.